suffolklibraries/sljekyll/about/jobs/_posts/2019-06-10-halesworth-library-manager.md

 - Has excellent interpersonal and communication skills and enjoys engaging with people and building relationships
 - Is proactive and able to promote innovative ideas that will help make the library relevant and increase use of the library service
 - Can support, assist and train staff and customers to access IT, based on personal knowledge of PCs, the internet, library computer systems and MS Office
+- Will use time at work effectively to achieve goals individually and with the team through exceptional time management and organisational skills
 - Can work effectively with the Friends of Halesworth Library to continue to develop the support from the local community.

 This role is for 60 hours per fortnight in the following pattern: